Posts tagged Monmouthshire

 Coety Mountain is the high point of the Welsh Principal Areas of Blaenau Gwent and Torfaen within the Historic County of Monmouthshire.
 The Blaenau Gwent / Torfaen border runs along the ridge of the mountain with the 2 high points very close together.

 The quickest way to bag the high points is an out-and-back from the Whistle Inn Halt at the north-western end of Blaenavon.
 Instead I chose a longer circular route from the south-eastern end of town to include the Mynydd Farteg Fawr Trig Pillar.
-There’s a parking space for a couple of cars near the cattle grid by the cemetary on Varteg Road, or, if not available you can also park along Forge Side Road.
+There’s a parking space for a couple of cars near the cattle grid by the cemetery on Varteg Road, or, if not available you can also park along Forge Side Road.

 From Varteg Road follow Forge Side Road in a north-westerly direction until you reach a footpath on the left by an old access road to a mine.
 Follow the path to the left of the mine as it curves up the hill towards the south-east.
 At a path junction take the path that leads to the north-west and follow that for about 250m.
 There’s no direct path from here to access the top of the ridge so I found a safe spot and headed up through the bracken.
 When you reach the top of the ridge take a left to follow the path to the Trig Pillar.